One of the biggest influences on the self-publishing industry, as it exists today, was internet marketing.

 In other words, you’re iterating a new version of the book with each pass, and optimizing it using the newest and latest resources at your disposal.

-That’s how you gradually grow from “starting out” to “bestselling success.”
+That’s how you gradually grow your MVP from “starting out” to “bestselling success.”

 Take a moment to jot down all the tools and resources you currently have—from apps and software to friends and family to personal skills and expertise—and think strategically about how you can apply those resources to your book, to make it your minimal viable product.
 Get your book as ready as you’re able, and then launch.